ethereum/EIPs/EIPS/eip-884-DRAFT-regulation-A-plus-token.md

 That enables 3rd party auditors to verify that a given Ethereum address is known to the implementers as a verified address.

 How the implementers verify a person's identity is up to them and beyond the scope of this standard.

+### Permissions management

+It is not desirable that anyone can add, remove, or update verified addresses, however the specifics of how access to those functions is controlled is outside of the scope of this standard.

 ## Rationale